Support for government agencies

 The Manual and its annexes include templates of the required documents and recommendations that help in the management and monitoring of appropriations for inter-institutional development cooperation.

-- Institutional Cooperation Instrument Manual ( PDF 109 Kb, 37 pages)
+- Institutional Cooperation Instrument Manual (PDF, 109 KB)